ravi-ojha/ai-school-week-1.1-introduction/README.md

 export $(grep -v '^#' .env | xargs)
 ```

-### Alternatively
+### Alternatively - Load the Variables Inside Your Shell
-If you experience problems using the `.env` file or do not wish to use one, you can load the variables directly from your shell
+If you experience problems using the `.env` file or do not wish to use one, you can load the variables directly from your shell.

-### Step 8: Load the Variables Inside Your Shell
 Use a command structured like this to load each variable:
 ```bash
 export OPENAI_API_KEY=your-key-here
 ```